 Example D TDA Learning Progression Annotations Student Response Reading Comprehension: Meeting In the beginning of the story "Uncle Timothy's Ships" the main character and Uncle Timothy are by the sea.
 Uncle Timothy asks the main character what he likes about the sea and he responds by saying he likes the color of it.
-Uncle Timothy then leaves when they are done, as per usual for the routine.
+Uncle Timothy then leaves when they are done, as pur usual for the routine.
 In the middle of the story, Uncle Timothy wanted to show the main character his bottled ship collection.
-Uncle Timothy referred the ships as him because he felt trapped.
-In the end, the main character was there, waiting, for Uncle Timothy to arrive but the main character saw him on a boat, sailing with a determined face.
-The theme of the passage is don't feel like you're trapped in the world.
-The author's techniques to show this is personification, metaphor, and dialogue.
-The first technique the author used is metaphor.
-"They are" Uncle Timothy paused and then said, "what I am.
+Unclo Timothy referred the ships as him bocause he felt traped.
+In the end, the main character was there, waiting, for Uncle Timothy paused and then stold who collection.
+Uncle Store the story.
+Uncle Timothy paused and then said, "what I am.
 They are trapped.
 They haven't tasted freedom."
-This helps describe the theme by having Uncle Timothy compare himself with the bottled ships.
-This is the first technique that helps convey the theme.
-The second technique the author used is personification.
-"Look at them-all tied up," he went on, his blurry voice skimming the waves.
-"They want to be free.
-Free on the water.
-Free at the wind.
+This helps describe the then said, "what I am.
+They are trapped.
+They haven't tasted freedom."
+This helps describe the then said, "what I am.
+They are trapped.
+They haven't tasted freedom."
+This helps describe the the vinich.
 Forever."
-This helps convey the theme by personifying the boats as if they are trapped by the docks and not going to be freed.
-This is the second technique the author used to convey the theme of the story.
+This helps convey the theme by presonifying the boats as if they are trapped to the vinich.
+Forever."
+This helps convey the theme by presonifying the boats as if they are trapped to the vinich.
+They are trapped.
+This is the second technique the author used to convey the docks and not going to be freed.
+This is the second technique the author used to convey the therms of the story.
 The last technique the author used is dialogue.
 "Goodbye Uncle Timothy-I hope freedom suits you well."
-This conveys the theme because at the end of the story, Uncle Timothy decided to sail the sea and feel free and not trapped.
+This conveys the theme because at the end of the story.
+Uncle Timothy decided to sail the sea and feel free and not trapped.
 This is the last technique that conveys the theme.
 The main character went to the seaside everyday with his uncle.
-His uncle decided to show the main character his bottled ship collection.
-Then the main character saw Uncle Timothy salling a boat while looking happy.
-The three techniques the author used to convey the theme An understanding of the prompt is demonstrated throughout the response by identifying the techniques used and how they convey the theme.
-A summary is provided in the introduction.
-Relevant key details as evidence are included along with inferences about the evidence.
-A clear understanding of the text is demonstrated.
-Analysis: Developing The student uses direct quotes as text evidence for demonstrating three techniques.
-The evidence supports the inferences about the event and the student assumes an understanding that the inferences convey the theme (Evidence Look at them-all tied up, he went on, his blurry voice skimming the waves.
-They want to be free.
-Free on the water.
-Free at the wind.
-Forever.
-Inference This helps convey the theme by personifying the boats as they are trapped by the docks and not going to be freed.).
-An explanation and elaboration to connect the evidence and inferences to the theme is
+His uncle decided to show the main character his bottle ship collection.
+The the main character saw Uncle Timothy approximation, metaphor, and dialogue.
+MeetingAn understanding of the promptis demonstrated throughout theresponse by identifying thetechniques used and how theyconvey the theme.A summary is provided in theintroduction.
+Relevant key detailsas evidence are included alongwith inferences about theevidence.
+A clear understandingof the text is demonstrated.Analysis: DevelopingThe student uses direct quotesas text evidence fordemonstrating three techniques.The evidence supports theinferences about the event andthe student assumes anunderstanding that theinferences convey the theme(Evidence Look at them-all tiedup, he went on, his blurry voiceskimming the waves.
+They wantto be free.
+Free on the water.Free at the wind.
+Forever.Inference This helps conveythe theme by personifying theboats as they are trapped by thedocks and not going to befreed.).An explanation and elaborationto connect the evidence andinferences to the theme islacking.

 The student simply concludes with This is the second technique the author used to convey the theme of the story.
 Essay Writing: Meeting The organization is coherent and contains multiple paragraphs which different focus on specific text evidence that supports the expectations of the prompt.
 Uses appropriate word choice throughout the paper along with a variety of sentence structures.
-Transitions are simplistic both at the beginning of paragraphs (The first technique, The second techniqueThe last technique) and within paragraphs (This helps convey the theme).
-Passible Instructional Next Stans The grammar and spelling are appropriate.
+Transitions are simplistic both at the beginning of paragraphs ( The first technique, The second technique, The second techniqueThe last technique ) and within paragraphs ( This helps convey the theme ).
+Possible Instructional Next Stone The grammar and spelling are appropriate.